Crews rush to repair dam central to Northern California life

 Yuba City, population 65,000, is the biggest city evacuated.
 The city has the largest dried-fruit processing plant in the world and one of the largest populations of Sikhs outside of India.

-The region is largely rural and its politics dominated by rice growers and other agricultural interests, including orchard operators.
+The region is largely rural, with its politics dominated by rice growers, orchard operators and other agricultural interests.
 The region is dogged by the high unemployment rates endemic to farming communities.
 There are large pockets of poverty and swaths of sparsely populated forests, popular with anglers, campers and backpackers.

 For now, it’s all at the mercy of the reservoir that usually sustains it, and provides water for much of the state.